Bino26/simple_shell/README.md

 # hsh

-This repository contains the files for alx-Holberton's simple_shell project.
+This repository contains the files for alx-Holberton's Simple_Shell project.
 It can be compiled using GCC and will execute a simple shell that can be used for some basic tasks and programs most commonly found in the $PATH.

 ## Pre-requisites
 Authorized functions and macros: